pythonkr/pycon-code-of-conduct/code_of_conduct.md

     *   The detailed method for expressing your intent will be notified for each event.
 *   When the event is held online, the following rules will apply:
     *   Do not capture the presentation video without the speaker’s consent.
-    *   Do not include any information that can identify someone without their permission

 ## Protect personal information
+*   Do not include any information that can identify someone without their permission.
 *   If your counterpart does not want to answer a question, do not ask again.
 Please respect the intent of others.
 *   Please understand that information that may not be sensitive to you, may not be the same for others.
 *   Some questions can be rude no matter how you ask it. (please refrain from asking the following)